 \section{Temperature-dependent bag model}

 It is clear from the last section that we are not able to reproduce both the freeze-out critical temperature and massive quark stars.
-Even if we increase the value of $G_V$ for $B^{1/4}$ = 205 MeV, it pushes the critical chemical potential even further, in disagreement with the probable existence of a quark core as presented in ref.~\cite{Nature2020}, and reproducing quark stars with too low radii, in disagreement with the measurements from ref.~\cite{Capano}.
+Even if we increase the value of $G_V$ for $B^{1/4}$ = 205 MeV, it pushes the critical chemical potential even further, in disagreement with the probable existence of a quark core as presented in ref.~\cite{Nature2020}, and reproduces quark stars with too low radii, in disagreement with the measurements from ref.~\cite{Capano}.
 Because of these behaviors, different bag pressure values are generally used for different energy scales.
 When the interest lies in the low chemical potential, a bag pressure value higher than 200 MeV is employed, while for constructing quark stars, values around 150-170 MeV are generally used~\cite{Rafa2011,Pedro}.
 Hence, it makes it impossible to use a single bag pressure value to describe the whole energy spectrum with MIT-based models.
 We then propose an alternative, a temperature dependent bag model, a prescription that is not new.
-For instance, ref.~\cite{Bhalerao} uses a temperature dependent bag model derived from QCD sum rules and ref.~\cite{Dey} introduces a phenomenological temperature dependence in the bag constant, which reads:
+For instance, ref.~\cite{Bhalerao} uses a temperature dependent bag model derived from QCD sum rules and ref.~\cite{Muller,Dey} introduce a phenomenological temperature dependence in the bag constant, which reads: